B

 Who wins?

-Djokovic has a better chance here than people think I think.
+Djokovic has a better chance here than people think to me.
 He would still be tough to take down if it went 5.

 IMO Djokovic would beat both 2009 finalists, because Federer just didn't play a peak match that day apart from serving.
 But we had the discussion quite often here, and people obviously may believe what they like.